ibexa/documentation-user/docs/persona_paths/shop_manager.md

+---
+description: Perform tasks related to running a virtual store.
+---

 # Shop manager role

 When you run a digital presence of your store, it is important that you maintain the